Back to Blog

 Pros and Cons

-• Editing features are limited on mobile devices
+• Some features can be limited on mobile

 Pros and cons from G2.